• Skip to primary navigation

 ×

-Home » Recipes » Yaki Udon Recipe (Japanese Stir Fried Udon Noodles)
+Home » Recipes » Yaki Udon (Stir Fried Udon Noodles)

 Yaki Udon Recipe (Japanese Stir Fried Udon Noodles)

-We're cooking up a comforting stir fried noodles dish in the Chili Pepper Madness kitchen today, my friends.
+We're cooking up a comforting dish of Yaki Udon Noodles in the Chili Pepper Madness kitchen today, my friends.
 You're going to love it!

-This is a Japanese dish of udon noodles that are stir fried with chicken and a mix of vegetables, including shiitake mushrooms, cabbage, carrot, and onion, until they tender and springy.
+Yaki udon is a Japanese dish of udon noodles that are stir fried with chicken or other meats and a mix of vegetables, including shiitake mushrooms, cabbage, carrot, and onion, until they tender and springy.

-The noodles simmer just enough to absorb all that wonderful flavor from the stir fry pan.
+The noodles simmer just enough to absorb all that wonderful flavor from the stir fry pan and the simple but incredibly flavorful sauce.

 It's a very customizable stir fry dish, allowing you to swap in your favorite vegetables as well as use other proteins, like shrimp, pork, beef, or tofu.
 I'm using chicken today, but you can also go vegetarian with this dish.